-On 2 October 2020, Danube University Krems celebrated its 25th anniversary in the auditorium in Grafenegg.
+On 2 October 2020, the University for Continuing Education Krems celebrated its 25th anniversary in the auditorium in Grafenegg.
 Among others, Alexander Van der Bellen, the Austrian Federal President, Heinz Faßmann, the Austrian Federal Minister for Education, Science and Research, and the Governor of Lower Austria, Johanna Mikl-Leitner, took part in the top-class ceremony entitled "Reflections & Perspectives".
 Helga Nowotny, the renowned science researcher, held the keynote speech.

-Since its opening in 1995, Danube University Krems has developed into the leading public university for continuing education throughout Europe.
+Since its opening in 1995, the University for Continuing Education Krems has developed into the leading public university for continuing education throughout Europe.
 As the only public university for continuing education within the German-speaking world, it specializes in part-time, academic continuing education.
 In teaching and research, the university draws on its expertise to address challenges society faces.

 review of the festive event

-Here you find a summary of the ceremony's speeches (available in German).
+Here you find a summary of the ceremony's speeches.

 Here you find the full version of the event (available in German).

 Keeping pace with the times since 25 years

 With 25 years of experience, the University for Continuing Education Krems is one of the European pioneers in the field of university continuing education.
 In 1995 the university opened its doors to the students by which a future-oriented model project for scientific continuing education was created, significantly contributing to addressing current and future societal challenges.